agsb/6502.toy/README.md

 The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, onboard and $3 to $7 at expansion.

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.

+Could use I2C and SPI protocols and devices.

 ### Software